jamiewannenburg/Prover9-Mace4-Web/README.md

 ### Option 2: Run with Docker

+Get the image at https://docker.io/jamiewannenburg/prover9-mace4-web

+Or build locally:

 1. Build and start the container using Docker Buildx (recommended method):
    ```
    # Enable BuildKit by default (only needed once)